DevOps-Represent/kubernetes-101/1-Kubernetes-Basics.md

 kubectl describe nodes node1
 ```

-Finally, we can also run containers the same way we do in Docker.
-Remember the `nginx` container from before?
-We can run that container in the cluster with one command:
+Finally, we can also run pods.
+We can run a pod using the reference Docker image `nginx` in the cluster with one command:

 ```
 kubectl run devopsgirls --image=nginx